fm-labs/kontainer-ui/README.md

-# docker-http-client
+# kstack-ui

-Web frontend for docker-http server.
+Web frontend for kstack-agent server.
 Built with React and Vite.

 ## Quick Start